How to become a Volunteer Firefighter

 Other ways to help your local fire department

 Non-emergency volunteers.
-Many fire departments have opportunities for community members who want to help in a non-emergency role.
-While you may see national programs like Fire Corps, most local fire departments do not list this kind of need on their website.
+Many fire departments have opportunities for community members who want to help in a non-emergency tasks.
+Most local fire departments do not list this kind of need on their website.
 Depending on what skills you have to offer, many fire departments will be interested in non-emergency assistance.
 The easiest way to find out is to ask.
-Just contact your local fire department using the same firefighter instructions outlined above.
+Try looking up your fire department's contact info and offer your assistance.

 - Assisting with a volunteer recruitment program

 - Community outreach, sharing public safety information, and education

 - Assistance for families after a fire or natural disaster.